symfony/symfony-docs/book/page_creation.rst

     Symfony through a file - ``web/app_dev.php`` - that boots it in the ``dev`` environment.
 This enables great debugging tools and rebuilds cached files automatically.
-For production, you'll use clean URLs - like ``http://localhost:8000/lucky/number`` - that execute a different file - ``app.php`` - that's optimized for speed.
+For production, you'll use clean URLs - like ``http://symfony.dev/lucky/number`` - that execute a different file - ``app.php`` - that's optimized for speed.

+    When you visit the ``http://localhost:8000`` URL in your browser, you're executing your Symfony application in the ``dev`` environment.
+To visit your application in the ``prod`` environment, visit the ``http://localhost:8000/app.php`` URL instead.

     To learn more about this and environments, see :ref:`book-page-creation-prod-cache-clear`.

 Creating a JSON Response
 ~~~~~~~~~~~~~~~~~~~~~~~~